CU-NESS/distpy/README.txt

 Class: Transform
 Description: Base class for all Transform objects.
 Requires subclasses to implement the following functions:
-    apply(x) applies the transformation to the value x apply_inverse(x) applies the inverse of the transformation to the value x derivative(x) applies the derivative of the transformation to the value x log_derivative(x) applies the natural log of the derivative of the transformation to the value x second_derivative(x) applies the second derivative of the transformation to the value x derivative_of_log_derivative(x) applies the derivative of the log of the derivative of the transformation to the value x third_derivative(x) applies the third derivative of the transformation to the value x second_derivative_of_log_derivative(x) applies the second derivative of the log of the derivative of the transformation to the value x load_from_hdf5_group(group) staticmethod implemented by all subclasses that loads the Transform from a group of an hdf5 file. fill_hdf5_group(group) fills the given group with information about this transformation so that load_from_hdf5_group can be called later
+Method apply(x): applies the transformation to the value x Method apply_inverse(x): applies the inverse of the transformation to the value x Method derivative(x): applies the derivative of the transformation to the value x Method log_derivative(x): applies the natural log of the derivative of the transformation to the value x Method second_derivative(x): applies the second derivative of the transformation to the value x Method derivative_of_log_derivative(x): applies the derivative of the log of the derivative of the transformation to the value x
+Method third_derivative(x): applies the third derivative of the transformation to the value x Method second_derivative_of_log_derivative(x): applies the second derivative of the log of the derivative of the transformation to the value x
+Method load_from_hdf5_group(group): staticmethod implemented by all subclasses that loads the Transform from a group of an hdf5 file.
+Method fill_hdf5_group(group): fills the given group with information about this transformation so that load_from_hdf5_group can be called later

 Class: AffineTransform
 Signature: AffineTransform(scale_factor, translation)